oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

     * The admin defined values are stored in a config file (in the feconf file, for example).
 * Regarding (3):
     * It’s more important for all the information to be displayed than it is for it to look amazing.
 For example, don’t plan to write a “ghost player” that performs each step in a playthrough; a simple text-list describing each action is already incredibly useful and far simpler to implement.

+### Statistics visualizations

+**Aim**: An important part of the Oppia lesson development workflow is improving a lesson after it has been created.
+Aggregate statistics about student answers are very useful for this.
+However, at the moment, this functionality only works well for text input, number input, and item selection input.
+The aim of this project is to make the necessary UI and infrastructural fixes that enable the visualization of statistics for several other commonly-used interaction types, in a way that makes intuitive sense to the creator.

+**Skills/knowledge required**:
+* Full-stack development: Python, AngularJS, HTML/CSS.
+* Debugging and testing.
+* UI/UX.

+**Difficulty**: Medium

+**Potential mentors**: brianrodri@ (primary)

+**Suggested milestones**:
+1. Fractions answer visualizations should be shown as fractions.
+They are currently shown as JSON dicts, which are ugly and hard for a reader to parse.
+Note that this is likely to require some infrastructural changes; the proposal should be specific in describing which changes are needed.
+1. ImageClickInput and InteractiveMap visualizations should be clustered.
+Currently, the coordinates of the clicks are shown, but this is not useful in aggregate.
+1. Multiple choice answer visualizations should refer to summaries of the answer labels, rather than the indices of the choices.
+The proposal should include a clear explanation of the proposed UI/UX, particularly with regards to how long labels and labels containing rich-text components will be handled.

 # Other useful information